About Victorian Valentines with Leah Hickey

 Leah Hickey’s practice explores intimacy, love, longing, and emotional truth, and you’ll be encouraged to channel these themes into your own heartfelt creations.
 Drawing inspiration from Birmingham Museums’ precious collection of Victorian-era Valentines, you’ll hand-craft a keepsake using Romantic prose and poetry, decorative die-cut ‘scraps’, and collage techniques, while also exploring the quiet power of handwritten words.

 Whether you’re writing to a sweetheart, a friend, or even to yourself, this workshop blends Victorian courtship rituals with contemporary self-expression.
-Surrounded by echoes of 19th-century artistry, craft, and idealism, your evening becomes part of a wider conversation between past and present, art and personal expression.
+Surrounded by echoes of 19th-century artistry, craft, and idealism, your afternoon becomes part of a wider conversation between past and present, art and personal expression.

 Good to know: